Vincit/objection.js/doc/includes/API.md

 1. A model class constructor
 2. An absolute path to a module that exports a model class
 3. A path relative to one of the paths in `modelPaths` array.

+You probably don't want to define `modelPaths` property for each model.
+Once again we recommend that you create a `BaseModel` super class for all your models and define shared configuration such as this there.